sh4hids/gatsby-theme-open-sourcerer/README.md

 npm i -g gatsby-cli
 ```

-Now create a file named `gatsby-config.js` and add the theme plugin like this:
+- Create a file named `gatsby-config.js` and add the theme plugin like this:

 ```javascript
 module.exports = {